eliasnema/eliasnema.github.io/_posts/2020-09-05-newsletter-reco.md

 **🎬Production:**
 The model is re-trained once per 6 months.
 This works fine because item IDs are not included into training so new items can be embedded into the space just by their features.
 So new items get's represented in a space as soon as they are posted.
 Embeddings are stored in Sphinx search engine, which allows quite a fast vector search (p99 is under 200ms with 200k rpm, sharded by category).

-Worth noting that recommendations are used on both the item page (item-to-item) and the homefeed (user-to-item), with u2i recommendations coming from the similar items to the ones that user has seen recently.
+Recommendations are used on both the item page (item-to-item) and the homefeed (user-to-item), with user-to-item generated from the similar items to the ones that user has seen recently.

 ## Pinterest

 ![pinterest]({{ site.url }}{{ site.baseurl }}/assets/newsletter/pinterest.png){: class="thumbnail-img" width="120" height="auto"}
 And now — Pinterest.
 Another very thoughtful and pragmatic [piece from them](https://medium.com/pinterest-engineering/pinnersage-multi-modal-user-embedding-framework-for-recommendations-at-pinterest-bfd116b49475){: target="_blank"}.

 Here as well, the general idea is to embed users/items into some space.
-However, having a single vector for user works bad — no matter how good the network is it won't be able to represent all the user's clusters of interests.
-Another approach (the same as Avito takes above) is to represent a user via embeddings of the items that he is interested in.
-But averaging works bad for the longer-term user interests (e.g. paintings and shoes average to a salad).
+However, having a single vector for user works bad — no matter how good the network is it won't be able to represent all the clusters of user's interests.
+Another approach (the same as Avito takes above) is to represent **a user via embeddings of items** that he is interested in.
+But averaging of embeddings works bad for the longer-term user interests (e.g. paintings and shoes average to a salad).
 The solution?

-Run **item clustering** on the user's actions and take **medoids** (like centroids, but should be an existing item) from the 3 most important clusters (3 is a sweet spot for the performance/diversity trade off).
-Find similar items to those 3.
-Using medoids instead of cluster averages also **improves the caching** of the solution.
+Run **clustering** on the user's actions and take **medoids** (like centroids, but should be an existing item) from the most important clusters.
+Find similar items to those medoids.

 **🛢Data:** users’ action pins from the last 90 days.